yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 this approach to extract the whole strings and files from the vulnerable systems.

 This approach is useful if normal RCE from [ysoserial] toolchain does not work from some reason (firewall, policy, selinux, IDS).
-We can extract precious informations using this technique which help us with further attacks, e.g., database connection strings, passwords, private keys, machine configuration.
+We can extract precious pieces of information using this technique, which help us with further attacks, e.g., database connection strings, passwords, private keys, machine configuration.

 ## Testing {#testingserver}

-In order to test deserialization vulnerability payloads in real environment we made a simple REST server than accepts an input parameter in BASE64, deserializes it and prints the result (if applicable).
+In order to test deserialization vulnerability payloads in real environment, we made a simple REST server than accepts an input parameter in BASE64, deserializes it and prints the result (if applicable).
 Our payloads are tested against this test server.

 Apache Commons-collection 3.1 is included as dependency so the CommonsCollections exploit class works.
-Server uses Spring Boot framework and can be started from command line (has embedded Tomcat server).
+The server uses the Spring Boot framework and can be started from command line (has embedded Tomcat server).
-It is easy to test if generated payload works as expected (sleep / exception).
+It is easy to test if the generated payload works as expected (sleep / exception).

 [Deserialize test server] can be found on the GitHub.
 You can test against it with our attack tool.

 ## Building the payloads dynamically {#building}

 [ysoserial] is a good place to start with Java Deserialization.
-It has a simple CLI one can use to build a simple payloads.
+It has a simple CLI one can use to build a simple payload.
 In the [Part 1] we extended the possibilities of the payload generation.

-Our target is mainly to automate binary search and string extraction from the vulnerable system.
+Our goal is mainly to automate binary search and string extraction from the vulnerable system.
 For each guess we need to construct a new payload on the fly.
-There is a plenty of options how to construct such payload dynamically so we decided to build the payload from the JSON specification.
+There is plenty of options to construct such payload dynamically so we decided to build the payload from the JSON specification.

 ## JSON spec {#json}

 JSON specification determines how the resulting payload is constructed.
 [Generator.java] then parses the JSON and returns the binary payload.

-Here are few examples of payload construction:
+Here are a few examples of payload construction:

-Very simple payload - sleeps for a 5 seconds.
+Very simple payload - sleeps for 5 seconds.

 ```json
 {"exec":[